andrewkingme/andrewkingme.github.io/_work/Specify-Text-Coordinates.md

 ### Python Script: Obtain Vertical Alignment and Horizontal Alignment of Selected Text Element

 The XYZ placement of a Text Element sits at the intersection of its vertical and horizontal alignment.
 For example, Top-Left.
-While alignment information is readily available within Revit, I wanted to also present it in the Input Dialog for convenience.
+While alignment information is readily available within the Revit Properties Panel, I wanted to also present it in the Input Dialog for convenience.

 {% highlight python %}
 import clr